Learning to Detect Open Carry and Concealed Object with 77GHz Radar: Evaluation

 \subsection{Qualitative Results}

-Fig.~\ref{fig:qual_res} above shows testing samples of the system actively working.
-It shows multiple images of subjects holding or carrying objects and the detection result of the system.
-The probability calculated by the system to determine which objects it detects is printed onto the image with different colors representing different objects.
-In the first row, all the objects are openly carried, while all the images in the second row are of objects that are concealed.
-The figure shows a glimpse of the diversity of the data that was collected, in which the object was placed in different locations, such as a pocket, backpack, held to the side, or held in front, in addition to randomized walking patterns.
-Given those samples with diverse situations, our system adapts well and is able to detect the object successfully by outputting correct probability larger than 0.5.
+Ten test samples of the system actively working are shown in Fig.~\ref{fig:qual_res}.
+For each sample, we have the visualization of input cube as well as the RGB image of subjects holding or carrying objects and the detection results of the system.
+The probability provided by system to determine which objects it detects is printed onto the RGB image with different colors representing different objects.
+In the first two rows, all the objects are openly carried, while all the images in the third and fourth row are concealed objects.
+Fig.~\ref{fig:qual_res} shows a glimpse of the diversity of the data that was collected, in which the object was placed in different locations, such as a pocket, backpack, held to the side, or held in front, in addition to randomized walking patterns.
+Given those samples with diverse situations, our system adapts well and is able to detect the object successfully by outputting correct probability larger than threshold.
 On the whole, the detection probability of concealed object is a little bit smaller than that of open carry object, which agrees with above quantitive evaluation results.